- Professor of Trumpet and Music Theory

 - Member of Lyric Brass Quintet

-Applied Trumpet lessons, teaches Music Theory 1 and Music Theory 2 courses, coaches Chamber Ensembles, director of the PLU Trumpet Ensemble, member of Lyric Brass Quintet
+Applied Trumpet lessons, teaches Music Theory and Analysis II and III, coaches Chamber Ensembles, director of the PLU Trumpet Ensemble, member of Lyric Brass Quintet

 - Practical Daily Warm-Ups for Trumpet (Keveli Music